mpavithr/healthcare-platform/README.md

 ## Code structure

-This repository contains the front end code for the entire application (REACT-Native) + Backend for the chat application + user authentication which are both done via Firebase.
+This repository contains the front end code for the entire healthcare application (REACT-Native).
+It also contains all the firebase backend code.
+User authentication in the user module and chat module uses firebase backend.

-The rest of the backend code (Django) is in this repository - https://github.com/mpavithr/Patient-Monitoring-System-with-Django
+The rest of the backend code (Django) is in this repository - https://github.com/mpavithr/Patient-Monitoring-System-with-Django (ECE 530 Project 2 & 3)

+Flask version of the above backend code is in this repository - https://github.com/mpavithr/Patient-Monitoring-Platform (ECE 530 Project 2)

 ```RNFirebase``` folder consists of the chat application.